GimmyR/bread_on_board_mobile/README.md

 # Bread on Board

-Bread on Board (littéralement "pain sur la planche") est une application mobile développée avec *React Native* qui permet de créer des recettes de cuisine et de les consulter en mode To-Do List.
+Bread on Board is a mobile application developed with React Native that lets you create recipes and consult them in To-Do List mode.

-Téléchargez l'application Android [ici](./bread-on-board-release-1.0.0.apk).
+Download the Android app [here](./bread-on-board-release-1.0.0.apk).

-## Prérequis (Pour Android)
+## Prerequisites (For Android)

-* **Node** version **18.17.1** (ou plus)
+* **Node** version **18.17.1**
-* **NPM** version **9.7.1** (ou plus)
+* **NPM** version **9.7.1**
-* **OpenJDK** version **11.0.20** (ou plus)
+* **OpenJDK** version **11.0.20**
 * **Android SDK** version **13 ("Tiramisu")**

-## Installation des dépendances
+## Dependency installation

-Exécutez les commandes `npm install`.
+Run the command `npm install`.

-## Activation du mode développeur du smartphone
+## Smartphone developer mode activation

-Allez dans les paramètres de votre smartphone pour chercher le numéro de build de votre système.
-Tapez plusieurs deçu jusqu'à ce que le téléphone vous propose d'activer ce mode.
-Pensez également à activer le mode débogage qui n'est pas toujours activé de base.
+Go to your smartphone's settings to find your system's build number.
+Tap on it several times until the phone prompts you to activate this mode.
+Don't forget to activate debug mode, which is not always enabled.

-Connectez votre smartphone à votre ordinateur à l'aide d'un câble USB et tapez la commande `adb devices` pour vérifier que tout fonctionne.
+Connect your smartphone to your computer using a USB cable and run the command `adb devices` to make sure everything's working.

-## Adresse de l'API
+## API Address

-Modifiez l'adresse de l'API dans *helpers.js* à l'intérieur du dossier *src*.
+Edit the API Address in *src/helpers.js*.

-## Lancement du serveur de débogage
+## Server launch on debug mode

-Sur le terminal 1, exécutez la commande `npm start`.
+On terminal 1, run the command `npm start`.

-## Installation de l'application mobile en mode débogage
+## Installation of the mobile application on debug mode

-Sur le terminal 2, exécutez la commande `npm run android` (pour Android).
+On terminal 2, run the command `npm run android` (for Android).